mabelle2024/Traffic-Sign-Identification-YOLOv8/README.md

 **Issues and Contributions**

+I had issues making sure the labels matched the images, you will find a spare csv file in your test images (if you downlaod dataset from the given link).
+I had to remove that before hand.

+Also there was the issue of the train images being in seperate 43 subfolders so i needed to join them into a new folder, flattening the unneccesary folder structure.

 Since there are only 43 classes for the signs the identification is limited to that.

 Under various conditions, like blurriness or bad lighting the performance of this model could reduce.